DominicLuidold/WS22-AutonomousSystems-III/README.md

 <details>
 <summary><code>WallFollowerRunner</code> runner description</summary>

-The `WallFollowerRunner` is somewhat comparable to the `FollowWall` and `FindWAll` behaviors implemented in the [*`token_detector` package*](#token_detector-package), sharing some similarities in the logic.
+The `WallFollowerRunner` is somewhat comparable to the `FollowWall` and `FindWall` behaviors implemented in the [*`token_detector` package*](#token_detector-package), sharing some similarities in the logic.
 Compared to the behavior, the runner's implementation allows for receiving a token as the target which is used to position the TurtleBot within the labyrinth.

 Internally, the runner makes use of four different behaviors (order decending by priorityy):
 * `TurnTowardsGoal`